sepeth/wetcat/Godot Wats.md

 inside Godot doesn't change the file in the Godot Editor, changes in the file seems to be in effect when playing the game though.
 Also, I wish there was a setting that allows me always autoreload.

+In scene play would be amazing.
+Being able to see objects outside the viewport is super helpful.